 (a) Selected Color Palette is indicated by a checkmark.

-(b) Each Color Palette has the following options that will show when you click the 3-dotted menu button.
+(b) Each Color Palette has the following options that will show when you click the three-dot menu button.

 Use Palette: Aside from clicking on the Color Palette, you can select a Color Palette by selecting this option.
 Selected Color Palette will not have this option.